-The Brown Bag Lecture Series is a tradition that gives select AE undergrads and grad students a unique opportunity to share their research before an audience that includes both their peers and their academic mentors and advisors.
-For some, it's the first time they've ever presented their work to anyone; for others, it's a practice run for a doctoral proposal.
-What all Brown Bags have in common is the rigor of their research and finesse of their presentations.
-Below, we will feature the abstracts of the Brown Bag presentations from the current semester.
-If you would like to be considered for a future Brown Bag presentation, speak with your advisor or contact faculty coordinator, Michelle Hall.
+The Brown Bag Lecture Series is a Daniel Guggenheim School tradition: select AE undergrads and grad students share their research before an audience that includes their peers and academic advisors.
+If you would like to present a Brown Bag, speak with your advisor or contact faculty coordinator, Michelle Hall to schedule.

 Adrian Vincente La Lande